 To make a booking, please contact us by telephone or e-mail.
 All bookings are subject to these booking conditions.
 The first named person on the booking (“party leader”) must be authorised to make the booking on the basis of these booking conditions by all persons named on the booking and by their parent or guardian for all party members who are under 18 when the booking is made.
 By making a booking the party leader confirms that he/she is so authorised.
 The party leader is responsible for making all payments due to us.
 The party leader must be at least 18 when the booking is made.

-Subject to the availability of your chosen arrangements, we will confirm your holiday by issuing a confirmation invoice.
-This invoice will be sent to the party leader.
-Please check this invoice carefully as soon as you receive it.
+On receiving our confirmation email, please check all the information carefully.
 Contact us immediately if any information which appears on the confirmation or any other document appears to be incorrect or incomplete as it may not be possible to make changes later.
 We regret we cannot accept any liability if we are not notified of any inaccuracy (for which we are responsible) in any document within 14 days of our sending it out (5 days for tickets).
 We will do our best to rectify any mistake notified to us outside these time limits but you must meet any costs involved in doing so.
 The only exception to this requirement to meet costs is where the mistake in question was made by us and there is good reason why you did not tell us about it within these time limits.
-If you wish to, you may contact us by e-mail for any of the reasons mentioned in these booking conditions (for example, to request an amendment) providing you do so to firstname.lastname@example.org.
+If you wish to, you may contact us by e-mail for any of the reasons mentioned in these booking conditions (for example, to request an amendment).

-In order to confirm your chosen arrangements, usually a deposit of 20% of the total holiday cost (minimum £500, maximum £3,000), or full payment if booking within 10 weeks of departure) must be paid at the time of booking.
+In order to confirm your chosen arrangements, usually a deposit of 20% of the total holiday cost (or full payment if booking within 10 weeks of departure) must be paid at the time of booking.
 In order to secure particular flights, we may require a higher deposit than normal (to include the full cost of the flight element) to be paid at the time of booking.
-If this is the case we will advise you of this before you confirm your booking.
-If you wish to purchase the insurance policy we offer, all applicable premiums must also be paid at the time of booking.
-Please see clause 7 on the subject of insurance.

 If we do not receive all payments due (including any surcharge where applicable) in full and on time, we are entitled to assume that you wish to cancel your booking.
 In this case, we will be entitled to keep all deposits paid or due at that date.
 If we do not cancel straight away because you have promised to make payment, you must pay the cancellation charges shown in clause 6 depending on the date we reasonably treat your booking as cancelled.